GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 This sample uses two service accounts: one to provide the identity of the Cloud Function, and another to provide the identity of the Apigee API proxy.
 These service accounts may be in different GCP projects, if you are running your Cloud Function in a different GCP Project than your Apigee.
 Or they may be in the same project.
-The projects are those you set in the prior step, by modifying the env.sh file.
+The projects are those you set in the prior step, in your modified `env.sh` file.

 Let's create the service accounts now.